Azure/aks-advanced-autoscaling/docs/module2/README.md

 1. From bash/sh shell please execute "watch kubectl get pod -n $demo_app_namespace -w".
 2. From Azure Portal (Azure Load Testing->Tests->Your Test), please run the test using one of the "Run" buttons as shown in the image below: </br>
 ![Azure Load Testing - Configure/Review instance](images/ALT%20-%20Run%20Test.png)
 > Note: the portal may show a panel on the right of the screen to confirm the parameters.
-Since the parameters are already set, please feel free to press "Run" and start the Test.
+Since the parameters are already set, please feel free to click "Run" and start the Test.